-FORUM: “Act today for a better tomorrow for all: Improving the health of migrants to unleash the power of migration.”
-International Migrants Day 2023.
+FORUM: “Revealing Trends and Challenges in Human Mobility.“ International Migrants Day 2024.
 Migration has always been a part of human history, with people moving for various reasons.
 This phenomenon continues to shape our world as more individuals seek better opportunities and escape conflicts, violence, climate change, and environmental degradation.
 Migrants bring a multitude of skills that can benefit and enrich host countries and communities.
 They can serve as agents of change, creating opportunities for progress and contributing to social and economic growth.
 Their contributions to the health and well-being of the society they live in are invaluable.
-For instance, migrant health workers were indispensable to the frontline response to the COVID-19 pandemic.
-Additionally, many countries are increasingly relying on migrant workers in their health care systems.
-To unleash the full potential of migration as a solution to global challenges, it is vital to prioritize the physical and mental health and well-being of migrants.
-WHO advocates for specific actions to achieve this:
+Migration is a powerful driver of economic growth, dynamism and understanding.
+It allows millions of people to seek new opportunities, benefiting communities of origin and destination alike.
+The United Nations General Assembly will mark the day to reflect on the role of migrants in our societies, their positive contributions and the challenges they face in achieving their full potential and capabilities.
+Follow the conversation with the hashtags: #InternationalMigrantsDay, #18December, #MigrantsDay, #safeMigration, #RegularMigration, #OrderlyMigration.

 FESTIVAL: Health for All Film Festival - In 2024, WHO will continue to celebrate the power of audiovisual storytelling for health with all those interested in public health narratives!
 The 5th Health for All Film Festival calls for submissions from 1 November 2023 to 31 January 2024.
 This year, there is a Special Migrants and Refugees Health Film Prize.
-We invite public health institutions from around the world, nongovernmental organizations, communities, activists and students in public health, film schools, and other relevant domains to submit their original short films that shed light on the impact of migration and displacement on the physical and mental health and well-being of people on the move.
+We invite public health institutions from around the world, non-governmental organizations, communities, activists and students in public health, film schools, and other relevant domains to submit their original short films that shed light on the impact of migration and displacement on the physical and mental health and well-being of people on the move.
 Short films can also raise awareness on the rights and unique health needs of these populations, and showcase how access to health care for these populations contributes to their better health and well-being.
 Independent filmmakers, production companies, and TV broadcasters are also invited to participate.
 A multilingual social media kit with visuals is also available at the bottom of the page to further promote this call and invite submissions of short films on migrants and refugees health before 31 January 2024.
 For more information on how to apply, please visit the Health for All Film Festival website.

 PODCASTS: Scale up the implementation of the Global Action Plan on promoting the health of refugees and migrants.
 In most discussions on migration, the starting point is usually numbers.
 The current global estimate is that there were around 281 million international migrants in the world in 2020, which equates to 3.6% of the global population.To facilitate the development and implementation of national health policy strategies and regional action plans that respond to the health needs of people on the move Listen to the audio-podcasts!